Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Ongoing Repair and Compliance Costs

-Resolving violations may require completing repairs to LAHD standards.
-Depending on the scope of work, costs can be substantial, and additional issues identified during follow-up inspections may extend the process further.
+Resolving violations often requires repairs to LAHD standards.
+Depending on the scope of work, costs can be substantial, and additional issues identified during follow-up inspections may extend the process.

 3